j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Tricks.md

 -----
 ##### Paint-Grenade
 *Minor Action, Gadget*
-You throw a grenade to a space within Range 5.
+You throw a grenade filled with colourful paint and dust to a space within Range 5.
 The success level of the Trick determines the effect.

 | **Success Level** | **Effect**                                                                                                                                                                                                                 |
 | :---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |